Division of Wills

 The Division of Wills is an Australian electoral division of Victoria.
 It is currently represented by Peter Khalil of the Australian Labor Party.

-The electorate encompasses many of the suburbs in the City of Moreland in Melbourne's north, including Brunswick, Coburg, Pascoe Vale, Fawkner, Glenroy and Essendon Airport.
+The electorate encompasses most of the suburbs in the City of Merri-bek in Melbourne's north, including Brunswick, Brunswick East, Brunswick West, Coburg, Coburg North, Fawkner, Glenroy, Hadfield, Oak Park, Pascoe Vale and Pascoe Vale South, as well as some suburbs in the City of Yarra including Carlton North, Fitzroy North and Princes Hill (as of 2025).